LoannPeurey/ALICE/docs/usage.md

 Note that the use of GPU will speed up diarization substantially, but this will require CUDA toolkit and a compatible GPU.

-If you want to run ALICE but already did run the VTC module on the audio files, you can run ALICE without running VTC first by using the --no-vtc option and providing a path to the rttm files outputed by VTC.
-Make sure that the wav files referenced inside the rttm ones do correspond to the wav that is present in you data directory
+If you want to run ALICE but already ran the VTC module on the audio files, you can run ALICE without VTC by using the --no-vtc option and providing a path to the rttm files outputed by VTC.
+Please make sure that the file names referenced inside do correspond to the wav files present in you data directory
 ```
   $ ./run_ALICE.sh <data_location> --no-vtc <rttm_location>
 ```